wpsharks/s2member-kb/questions/2015/75-how-do-members-cancel-their-membership.md

 ### How Do Paid Members Cancel Their Membership?

-To offer your paying subscribers the option to cancel their subscription, you can create a "Cancel Membership" page and then place the Billing Cancellation Form (e.g., **s2Member → Stripe Pro-Forms → Stripe Billing Cancellation Forms**) on that page.
+To offer your paying subscribers the option to cancel their subscription, you can create a "Cancel Membership" page and then place the Billing Cancellation Form (e.g., **Dashboard → s2Member → Stripe Pro-Forms → Stripe Billing Cancellation Forms**) on that page.

 ![2015-03-20_15-23-08](https://cloud.githubusercontent.com/assets/53005/6759284/3d007604-cf15-11e4-9c5c-f673a90ec415.png)

 You can then link to the "Cancel Membership" page from their "My Account" page (i.e., the Login Welcome Page).
-When a member cancels their membership using the form, their recurring subscription will be canceled on the payment gateway and their account will be downgraded as per your Automatic EOT Behavior settings (**s2Member → Stripe Options → Automatic EOT Behavior**).
+When a member cancels their membership using the form, their recurring subscription will be canceled on the payment gateway and their account will be downgraded as per your Automatic EOT Behavior settings (**Dashboard → s2Member → Stripe Options → Automatic EOT Behavior**).

 ### How Do Free Members Cancel Their Membership?

 Free memberships can be cancelled (so-to-speak), by setting an EOT Time on the account (edit the users account and set a date/time you want the account to expire in the `Automatic EOT Time` field).
-When the EOT Time arrives, the account will be "downgraded" as per your Automatic EOT Behavior settings (**s2Member → Stripe Options → Automatic EOT Behavior**).
+When the EOT Time arrives, the account will be "downgraded" as per your Automatic EOT Behavior settings (**Dashboard → s2Member → Stripe Options → Automatic EOT Behavior**).

 ![2015-03-20_15-25-56](https://cloud.githubusercontent.com/assets/53005/6759400/234b42b0-cf16-11e4-913c-87c47dbc1022.png)